klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 console.log(keyring)
 ```

 Below is the output of the example above.
-The keys array of the created Keyring instance has multiple PrivateKey instances in the first element of the array.
+As you can see, the `_keys` array has multiple PrivateKey instances in the first element of the array.

 ```text
 Keyring {